jvallee/CalculatorReact/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About
 This is a calculator created with react, using hooks.
+The link to the published/interactive app is [here](https://jvallee.github.io/calculatorreact2/)

 ## Available Scripts